 For example, a child with ADHD or attention deficit hyperactivity disorder might find it hard to pay attention in class.
 Without the help of a therapist, they might struggle to keep up academically with their classmates.

 But a child with ADHD can undergo therapy and learn various methods and techniques to have an easier time in the classroom.
+The objectives of therapy include developing sustained attention, time management, task initiation as well as planning and prioritization.
 This is especially effective with support from the school or educational institution.

 It can also help survivors of abuse

 Therapy can also help survivors of different forms of abuse.

 People who survived abuse can greatly benefit from therapy because it helps them deal with their trauma better.
 It can teach them coping mechanisms and techniques to overcome what happened to them.
 It can give survivors a better quality of life, and help them deal with any mental health problems that stem from their negative experiences.

 Therapy is an important type of medical treatment.
 Just as other forms of medical treatment deal with our physical health, it’s also important for us to focus on our mental health.
 And this is where the benefits of therapy come into play.

 If there is a crisis or when one’s resources cannot address the current stressful event., talking to a therapist helps.
 Remember, going to therapy does not mean there is something “wrong” with you.
 It simply means that you are seeking help to understand yourself, your experiences, and your situation better.